Search

 • The parent should be a guardian for each child.

-• The parent will have a record in each group and can switch between children via the ‘my dependents’ section.
+• The parent will have a record in each group and can switch between children via the ‘my dependents’ section when booking events on their behalf.

 An email address can not be used twice within the same group, however it can be used within the entire system more than once.
 You can be a member of more than one group, using only one login.